DALLAS - When the Dallas Mavericks signed Dwight Powell to a four-year, $37 million contract on July 8, 2016, more than a few eyebrows were raised.

 But two years into that deal, Powell has more than proven that he deserves that type of contract.

-This season alone, Powell's numbers across the board were so impressive that he posted career highs in scoring (8.5), rebounding (5.6), assists (1.2), field goal shooting (59.3 percent) and 3-point field goal shooting (33.3 percent).
+In 2017-18, Powell's numbers across the board were so impressive that he posted career highs in scoring (8.5), rebounding (5.6), assists (1.2), field goal shooting (59.3 percent) and 3-point field goal shooting (33.3 percent).
 That led Mavs president of basketball operations Donnie Nelson to tip his hat to the four-year veteran from Stanford.

 "That contract has been more than fulfilled, and it's not just the player that you see evolving before your very eyes," Nelson said.
 "It's the leadership in that locker room, and he is a very, very special young man that has taken the next step up.